phbodias/phbodias/README.md

 ## Hi there 🤙

-I'm Pedro Dias, a engineering and web development student from Brazil.
+I'm Pedro Dias, a web developer and engineering student from Brazil.

 I'm in the 5º semester of Control and Automation Engineering at UNICAMP - Campinas.